 Travel Bloggers Share their Favorite Christmas Destinations

-From famed Christmas markets to lesser known towns with unique holiday traditions, these Christmas destinations will get anyone feeling festive.
+From the biggest Christmas markets in Europe to lesser known towns with unique holiday traditions, these Christmas destinations will get anyone feeling festive.
 This list was compiled by some of the most seasoned travelers out there.
 They’ve seen so much of this beautiful world, and have chosen their favorite holiday destinations to share with you.

-Read about the best Christmas destinations chosen by a variety of talented travel bloggers, then scroll to the very bottom to find out our favorite!
+Read about the best Christmas destinations in Europe, North America, and around the world chosen by a variety of talented travel bloggers, then scroll to the very bottom to find out our favorite!